medgift/iMIMIC-RCVs/README.md

-# bidirectional_relevance
+# Regression Concept Vectors for Bidirectional Explanations in Histopathology

-** Bidirectional Relevance scores for Digital Histopathology (paper: Regression Concept Vectors for Bidirectional Explanations in Histopathology)
+** iMIMIC workshop paper: Regression Concept Vectors for Bidirectional Explanations in Histopathology

 This repository contains the code for implementing Bidirectional Relevance scores for Digital Histopathology, which was used for the results in the paper: